-Does your creative firm speak to the world in a way that inspires, informs and stands out?
+Does your creative firm speak to the world in a way that stands out and inspires?

 If the answer to this question is yes, congratulations.
 Your studio is well positioned.